 - Open Finder and press Command + Shift + G.

 - Type in the folder addresses below:

 - Delete the files you don't need.

-Hopefully, you have learned a lot about how to delete the other storage to reclaim more space for Mac.
+Now you have learned a lot about how to delete the Other storage to reclaim more space for Mac.
 All in all, if you don't want to do the cleaning in a manual and tedious way, you can try BuhoCleaner.
 Not only can you use it to delete cache junks and log files, but you can also use it to uninstall unwanted apps and clean up duplicate files and large files.
-Download it now.
+Have a try now.
+It's free.